 ARL give credence to a collaborative work environment which benefits all involved parties, including employees, contractors and shareholders.
 ARL abides by all the rules and applicable laws including National Labor laws.
 The company periodically schedule meetings and collaborates with CBA in formal and informal settings.
 We respect the workers right to associate with CBA and right to vote in CBA referendum.
 Therefore company doesn't outrage and disrupt freedom of association and no incident regarding the violation of rights has been reported.
-More than 96% of non-management permanent staff is covered under the CBA while less than 4% are not covered being essential non-management staff.
+More than 94% of non-management permanent staff is covered under the CBA while less than 6% are not covered being essential non-management staff.

-Percentage of Total Employees Covered under Collective Bargaining Agreements 2020 Number of total employees covered under CBA 83 Total employees 1509 % of employees covered under CBA to total employees 6%
+Percentage of Total Employees Covered under Collective Bargaining Agree ements 2021 Number of total employees covered under CBA 66 Total employees 1477 % of employees covered under CBA to total employees 4.5% % of employees covered under CBA to total employees 4.5%

-Child Labor and Forced or Compulsory Labor
+Child/ Forced/ Compulsory Labor